magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_still-flowing-water.md

 the calming of the defilements, the sure peace which results from wisdom.

-We speak of wisdom () and samādhi as separate things, but in essence they are one and the same.
-Wisdom is the dynamic function of samādhi;
-samādhi is the passive aspect of wisdom.
+We speak of wisdom (paññā) and samādhi as separate things, but in essence they are one and the same.
+Wisdom is the dynamic function of samādhi; samādhi is the passive aspect of wisdom.
 They arise from the same place but take different directions.
 They have different functions, like this mango here.
 A small green mango eventually grows larger and larger until it is ripe.
 It is the same mango, the small one, the larger one and the ripe one are the same mango, but its condition changes.
-In Dhamma practice, one condition is called samādhi, the later condition is called paññā, but in actuality samādhi, and paññā are all the same thing, just like the mango.
+In Dhamma practice, one condition is called samādhi, the later condition is called paññā, but in actuality sīla, samādhi, and paññā are all the same thing, just like the mango.

 In any case, in our practice, no matter what aspect you refer to, you must always begin from the mind.
 Do you know what this mind is?
 What is